 Schroder Global Cities Real EstateOPPORTUNITY THAT NEVER SLEEPS.
 Cities already generate more than 80% of world GDP and the real estate within them consistently outperforms national averages*.
 With urban migration set to increase, global cities will be the lifeblood of economic growth.
 Invest for profit with purpose. *Source: IBRD as at 20 April 2020

 Global Cities are places where people want to live, work and play.
 Their key characteristics are: strong infrastructure, diverse economies, advanced ESG polices, skilled labour force, and quality of life and culture.
 Investing in real estate assets within these cities gives exposure to a diverse range of sectors.

 It's expected that by 2050, nearly 70% of the world's population (compared to 55% today) will reside in urban areas.

 So knowing which cities stand to benefit from this demographic shift means investors can target the right opportunities.
-Investing in real assets within these cities gives exposure to a diverse range of industries (from data centers, self-storage and manufactured homes to conventional areas such as offices, retail, and industrial facilities) and access to economies that are expected to outperform national averages.
+Investing in real assets within these cities gives exposure to a diverse range of sectors (from data centres, self-storage and manufactured homes to conventional areas such as offices, retail and industrials) and access to economies that are expected to outperform national averages.

-These cities’ foundations lie in superior sustainability policies, strong infrastructure, diverse economies, skilled labor and a high quality of life.
-They attract the best talent worldwide, which contributes to continuing economic growth.
+These cities’ foundations lie in superior sustainability policies, strong infrastructure, diverse economies, skilled labour and a high quality of life.
+They attract the best talent worldwide, who contribute to continuing economic growth.